 There are three initial steps.
 To start, just complete the “Mediation Request Form.”
 This form is available here.
 You should have also received a copy on colored paper attached to the initial papers delivered to your home.
 Then, send your request form to the program administrator within 30 days of receiving the summons.
 If that date has passed, you can still make a late request, as mediation might still be a possibility.

 Several days after you send your Mediation Request Form, you will receive a letter giving you the name of a housing counseling agency.
 Your second step is to contact your housing counselor to set up a meeting.
 This meeting is very important and there is no charge.
 The counselor will work with you to create a complete loan modification application and send it to the Mediation Program Administrator.
-Your third step is to pay the mediation program fee of $150 by check, money order or credit card payment (where available).
+Your third step is to pay the mediation program fee by check, money order or credit card payment (where available).

 Yes.
 In order to increase the chance of success at mediation, you are matched with a housing counselor in your area.
 Housing counselors are specially trained and certified to go over financial information with you, and to discuss programs that may be available to avoid foreclosure.
 In most instances, if you do not take this step, the mediation cannot proceed.